 HOW TO GET THERE:

-Getting to Sentosa has never been easier now that SBS Transit bus service 123 has extended its route to Sentosa Beach Station!
+Getting to Sentosa has never been easier since SBS Transit bus service 123 has extended its route to Sentosa Beach Station!
 Whizzing around the island between all that fun is also now more convenient: The Sentosa Intra-Island bus services has had its operating hours extended and more buses put on route.
 Hurrah!

 Jump on bus 123 which you can catch from the central region of Singapore, including MRT stations at Tiong Bahru, Havelock and Orchard, and be transported to one of three stops on Sentosa: Resorts World Sentosa, Merlion Plaza and Sentosa Beach Station.